karunakarrao/DevOps/Docker/Docker-notes.md

 ----------------------------
 Docker run as a system service, which will run in the background. it has `docker.socket` and `docker.service` are both components of the Docker Engine, but they serve different purposes.

-`docker.socket` is This is a systemd socket unit that Docker creates during installation.
+`docker.socket` is a systemd socket that Docker creates during installation.
 It listens for incoming Docker API requests on a Unix domain socket (`/var/run/docker.sock` by default).
 When a client program (e.g., Docker CLI) wants to interact with the Docker daemon, it communicates through this socket.
 This socket allows users to interact with the Docker daemon without needing to start the Docker daemon directly.

 `docker.service` is systemd service unit that manages the Docker daemon.
 It is responsible for starting, stopping, and managing the Docker daemon process.The Docker daemon (dockerd) is the background process that manages Docker containers, images, networks, and volumes.